|Unusual nucleic acid structures|

 Nucleic acids are prone to structural polymorphism: in addition to the well-known double helix, a number of alternative structures may be formed.
-However, most non-canonical conformations are stable only under non-physiological conditions and have been considered simple curiosities.
+However, most non-canonical conformations are stable only under non-physiological conditions and have been considered as simple curiosities.
 Among these oddities, a family of nucleic acid secondary structures known as G-quadruplexes (G4) has emerged as more than a novelty.
 These structures can be formed by certain guanine-rich sequences and are stabilized by G-quartets.
-G-quadruplexes can be stable under physiological conditions and the evidence for quadruplex formation in vivo is compelling.
-Our goals are to conceive new biochemical, bioformatic, and physico-chemical tools to be used to demonstrate that G4 DNA or RNA is involved in particular biological functions.
+G-quadruplexes can be stable under physiological conditions and the evidence for quadruplex formation in vivo is now compelling.
+Our goals are to i) to apply these oddities to nanotechnologies and biotechnologies; ii) to understand their structures, rules of recognition and formation; iii) to conceive new biochemical, bioinformatics, and physico-chemical tools and finally iv) to apply G4-based strategies to various pathologies.

 Our objectives are to answer the following questions:

 High-throughput sequencing methods and whole genome approaches are now being used to generate massive amounts of sequence data.
 Sometimes, statistical analyses point out the potential role of G-rich DNA or RNA motifs.
 However, the answer to the seemingly simple question â€śIs my sequence G4-prone?â€ť, based on somewhat flawed or oversimplified search algorithms, is often inaccurate.
 For example, we previously demonstrated that stable quadruplexes may be formed by sequences that escape the consensus used for bioinformatics.
-Our first objective will be to experimentally obtain a better understanding of DNA and RNA G4 stability.
-The ultimate goal will be to build thermodynamic stability tables for quadruplexes as has been done by Santa Lucia and collaborators for duplex/hairpin DNA and to incorporate these data into MFOLD.
+We have built a new prediction algorithm (G4Hunter, recently published in Nucleic Acids Research) that we are experimentally testing first on DNA.
+We validated an experimental procedure to demonstrate G4 formation for a large set of sequences.

 One may achieve structure-specific rather than sequence-specific recognition of DNA.
 Because of their particular geometric configuration and electrostatic potential, G-quadruplexes may indeed specifically accommodate small artificial ligands, such as planar molecules, and an impressive number of candidates have been evaluated.
-Together with chemists from the Institut Curie (M.P.
-Teulade-Fichou) we successfully identified a variety of G4 ligands and we wish to improve and functionalize these compounds, analyse their biological effects, and ultimately find new classes of anti-proliferative agents with anticancer properties.
+Together with chemists we successfully identified a variety of G4 ligands and we wish to improve and functionalize these compounds, analyse their biological effects, and ultimately find new classes of anti-proliferative agents with anticancer properties.